connorv52/sql-problems/README.md

-# sql-problems
+# SQL Problems

-A growing collection of SQL problems I've solved from platforms like LeetCode and HackerRank
+A personal repository for SQL practice problems from platforms like LeetCode and HackerRank.
+This structure is being set up ahead of time — problems will be added as I solve them.